kshitijkutumbe/multimodal-chatbot-chainlit/README.md

    docker run -p 8000:8000 my_project
 ```

-The project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.